WPSC-FM

-WPSC-FM (88.7 FM) – branded Brave New Radio – is William Paterson University's non-commercial radio station, broadcasting an alternative hip hop format.
+WPSC-FM (88.7 FM) – branded Brave New Radio – is William Paterson University's non-commercial radio station, broadcasting a classic rock format.
 Licensed to Wayne, New Jersey, the station serves the north Jersey and western New York City area.
 In 2012, 2013, 2017 and, most recently, March 2018, the station was named Best College Radio Station (with over 10K students enrolled) by the Intercollegiate Broadcast System.
 Brave New Radio serves as the founding headquarters for World College Radio Day, an annual event created by the station's former general manager.
 In 2011, WPSC was one of the top 25 stations nominated for the mtvU Woodie Award for Best College Radio Station.

 The station is staffed almost entirely by students, with a paid faculty advisor serving as the general manager.
 All programming, music, promotions, and creative decisions are made by students, a point of pride for the station that has been a staple in the North Jersey radio landscape for decades.